 - People don’t have knowledge/experience or a good understanding of the infrastructure landscape/environment and how it’s structured

-- Creating multi-skilled ITSM process resources by deploying people in various major process roles (not just one)
+- Creating multi-skilled resources for ITSM processes by deploying people in various major ITSM process roles (not just one)

-- All the ITSM roles (IT Operations or process managers) should acquire basic to mid-level infrastructure technical skills.
+- All the ITSM roles (IT Operations or ITSM processes managers) should acquire basic to mid-level infrastructure technical skills.
 Mainly on infrastructure technologies such as hosting services, mainframe, networking, and end-user services

 - Completion of ITIL v3 Foundation certification or ITIL 4 Foundation